thma/HsWiki/README.md

 computeMaybeBackrefs :: FilePath -> PageName -> Maybe Text -> IO (Maybe [PageName])
 computeMaybeBackrefs path pageName maybeShowRefs = case maybeShowRefs of
     Nothing -> return Nothing                      -- if maybeShowRefs == Nothing, return Nothing Just _  -> do                                  -- else compute list of all references to page by allPages <- computeIndex path                -- computing list of all pages in wiki backrefs <- computeBackRefs path pageName allPages -- compute all back references return $ Just backrefs                       -- return this list wrapped as a Maybe

--- | compute a list of all pages that contain references to pageName computeBackRefs :: FilePath -> PageName -> [PageName] -> IO [PageName] computeBackRefs path pageName allPages = do let filteredPages = delete pageName allPages   -- filter pagename from list of pages (avoid self refs) markRefs <- mapM                               -- create a list of bools: True if a page contains a ref,
+-- | compute a list of all pages that contain references to pageName computeBackRefs :: FilePath -> PageName -> [PageName] -> IO [PageName] computeBackRefs path pageName allPages = do let filteredPages = delete pageName allPages   -- filter pagename from list of pages markRefs <- mapM                               -- create a list of bools: True if a page contains
     (fmap containsBackref .
-TIO.readFile . fileNameFor path)             -- else False
+TIO.readFile . fileNameFor path)             -- a reference, else False
     filteredPages
   let pageBoolPairs = zip filteredPages markRefs -- create a zipped list of (pageName, Bool) pairs return $ map fst (filter snd pageBoolPairs)    -- return only pages marked True where
-    containsBackref content =                    -- returns True if content contains pageName, else False asText pageName `T.isInfixOf` content
+    containsBackref content =                    -- returns True if content contains pageName asText pageName `T.isInfixOf` content
 ```